-Bacterial cells are generally surrounded by two protective coverings: an outer cell wall and an inner cell membrane.
+Bacterial cells are generally surrounded by an outer cell wall and an inner cell membrane.
 Certain bacteria, like the mycoplasmas, do not have a cell wall at all.
-Some bacteria may even have a third, outermost protective layer called the capsule.
-Whip-like extensions often cover the surfaces of bacteria — long ones called flagella or short ones called pili — that help bacteria to move around and attach to a host.
+Some bacteria may even have a third, outermost protective layer, called the capsule.
+Whip-like extensions often cover the surfaces of bacteria — long ones, called flagella, or short ones, called pili — and help bacteria move around and attach to a host.

-The Gram stain is a test used to identify bacteria by the composition of their cell walls, named for Hans Christian Gram, who developed the technique in 1884.
+Bacteria can be classified by the composition of their cell walls using a test called the Gram stain, according to the Science Education Resource Center at Carleton College.
 The test stains Gram-positive bacteria, or bacteria that do not have an outer membrane.
-Gram-negative bacteria don't pick up the stain.
-For example, Streptococcus pneumoniae (S. pneumoniae), which causes pneumonia, is a Gram-positive bacterium, but Escherichia coli (E. coli) and Vibrio cholerae, which causes cholera, are Gram-negative bacteria.
+Gram-negative bacteria, which do have an outer membrane, don't pick up the stain.
+For example, S. pneumoniae is a Gram-positive bacterium, but Escherichia coli, which can cause food poisoning, and Vibrio cholerae, which causes cholera, are Gram-negative bacteria.

 Most bacteria multiply by a process called binary fission, according to the Cornell University College of Agriculture and Life Sciences.
 In this process, a single bacterial cell, called the "parent," makes a copy of its DNA and grows larger by doubling its cellular content.
 The cell then splits apart, pushing the duplicated material out and creating two identical "daughter" cells.

-Some bacterial species, such as cyanobacteria and firmicutes, reproduce via budding.
+Some types of bacteria, such as cyanobacteria and firmicutes, reproduce via budding.
 In this case, the daughter cell grows as an offshoot of the parent.
-It starts off as a small nub, grows until it is the same size as its parent, and splits off.
+It starts off as a small nub, grows until it is the same size as its parent and then splits off.

-The DNA found in parents and offspring after binary fission or budding is exactly the same.
+After binary fission or budding, the DNA found in parents and offspring is exactly the same.
 Therefore, bacterial cells introduce variation into their genetic material by integrating additional DNA, often from their surroundings, into their genome.
-This is known as horizontal gene transfer; the resulting genetic variation ensures that bacteria can adapt and survive as their environment changes.
-[Watch Strange, Glowing Bacteria Harpoon and Swallow DNA to Evolve]
+This is known as horizontal gene transfer, according to the San Diego State University College of Sciences.
+The resulting genetic variation ensures that bacteria can adapt and survive as their environment changes, Live Science previously reported.

 There are three ways horizontal gene transfer occurs: transformation, transduction and conjugation.